Community Updates

 What is the depacking facility and how does it work?

 The depackaging facility has been designed to use a mechanical mechanism to separate food waste and recycling into two separate waste streams.
-The recovered materials are collected in sealed containers and processed at specialised food organics, garden organics and recycling facilities.
+The recovered materials are collected in sealed containers and processed at specialised food organics, garden organics recycling facilities.

 To manage odour associated with organic material: